The

 Phantom Target, included with the Phantom Interpreter,

-is a an application containing many window types supported
+is a an application containing many window types

-included in this documentation, as well as for trying
+as well as for trying Phantom commands before integrating

-Phantom commands before integrating them with automation
+them with automation scripts.

 Bitmap Capture

-Using the new bitmap data type and the CaptureBitmap function,
+Using the new bitmap data type and the CaptureBitmap

-individual windows can have their bitmaps captured and
+function, individual windows can have their bitmaps

-and compared to other bitmaps.
+loaded from files and compared to other bitmaps.

 Script Calling

-External Phantom scripts can be inserted into a script
+External Phantom scripts can be inserted into a

-pre and post processors, declaring global variable sets,
+creating script pre and post processors, declaring

-and including common user defined function sets.
+defined function sets.

 Expandable